-Gary Jones, the Culinary Dietary Specialist at Disney, will be the keynote speaker at the Food Allergy and Celiac Convention (FACC) in Orlando on Saturday, Nov.
-22. Chef Jones will be speaking about the scope and size of Walt Disney Parks and Resorts, the established processes for guests with special dietary needs dining at Walt Disney Parks and Resorts, and the Magic of Healthy Living program.
+Gary Jones, the Culinary Dietary Specialist at Disney, is the keynote speaker at the Food Allergy and Celiac Convention (FACC) in Orlando on Nov.
+22, 2014.
+Chef Jones will be speaking about the scope and size of Walt Disney Parks and Resorts, the established processes for guests with special dietary needs dining at Walt Disney Parks and Resorts, and the Magic of Healthy Living program.

 FACC co-host Laurie Sadowski interviews Chef Jones for a sneak peek into creating allergy-aware magic inside the Disney kitchens.

 Q. What sort of Special Diets training is required for new chefs?

 We use a variety of training tools from computer modules and input from our safety partners to hands-on location training.
 We also continue to learn from our guests, as they are the ones with the specific needs.

 Q. What are your primary duties as the Culinary Dietary Specialist for Walt Disney Parks and Resorts?